pycage/shellfish/doc/tutorial/layout-position.md

 ### Global Positioning

-If the `position` property has the value `global`, the element is positioned inside the document window with absolute coordinates specified by the `x` and `y` properties.
+If the `position` property has the value `global`, the element is freely positioned inside the document window with absolute coordinates specified by the `x` and `y` properties.